 Additionally, it also means I get to meet more members and pick up ideas from other Essex WIs.

-Elaine Gibbs
+The late Elaine Gibbs

-Southend Sisters WI
+Former member of Southend Sisters WI

 There was a short item in Essex News in early 2019 about help needed to sort through papers that had been sent to FEWI and to keep FEWI’s records up to date.
 I was intrigued by this and after a phone call I went to see what could be involved and so I joined the FEWI archive team in March 2019.
 The timing was good as I retired from work around the same time.